rtCamp/login-with-google/readme.txt

 == Upgrade Notice ==

 = 1.3.2 =
-* Compatible with PHP 8.1
-* Compatible with WordPress latest version 6.3.1
+* Compatible with PHP 8.1 and WordPress 6.3.1